anyproto/docs/intro/setting-up-your-profile/customize-and-edit-the-sidebar.md

 Setting up your widgets for mobile allows you to create quick access and manage your preferred objects to visit.&#x20;

-Add specific objects to the top for quick access.
+Add specific Objects to the top for quick access.

-Add sets to your widgets, like task managers for a quick view of what's next to do.
+Add Sets to your widgets, like task managers for a quick view of what's next to do.